philippeowagner/django-favicon-plus/README.md

         'apple-touch-icon-precomposed': [57, 72, 76, 114, 120, 144, 152,180],
     }

-Upload an image in the admin backend --> all the size will be created, its best to take a larger base favicon eg. 256x256
+Upload an image in the admin backend --> all the size will be created, its best to take a larger base favicon

 use the templatetag in your base.html